-In order to establish engineering rules for the deployment of DSL systems and to increase the QoS, France Telecom has tested the immunity of DSL transmission systems to impulse noise.
+In order to establish engineering rules for the deployment of DSL systems and to increase the quality of service (QoS), France Telecom has tested the immunity of DSL transmission systems to impulse noise.
 For the test of the TV service, representative impulse noises are injected on the DSL links during the transmission.
 The impact is evaluated by analysing the Ethernet video flow (loss of MPEG cells) and the quality of the picture on a TV screen.